raffelorn/CargoCaseStudy/README.md

 ### Business Logic
 - The API ensures that both `City` and `District` match a rule, and the weight falls within the correct range, before returning results.

-### Technical Requirements
-- Proper validation is enforced on both the Blazor UI and API.
-- Exception handling for database operations to maintain data integrity.
-- The project follows best practices for clean code and maintainability.

 ## Database Schema